Housing strategy progress update

 Per cent of households that require affordable housing options

-Housing need in Calgary has remained relatively constant between 17-18 per cent since 1991, however the total number of households in need has doubled as the population has grown.
-Considering Calgary's market housing conditions, particularly increases in housing prices and rent, the current level of housing need is expected to be higher.
+Housing need in Calgary has remained relatively constant between 17-18 per cent since 1991, however the absolute number of households in need has doubled as the population has grown.
+Considering Calgary’s market housing conditions, particularly increases in housing prices and rent, the current level of housing need is expected to be higher.
 However, this will not be determined until the next federal census in 2026.

 Diversity of building forms (number of units completed for occupancy)